 Multiple formats for displaying HDR are possible, but currently there are two major players: Dolby Vision and HDR10.
 Dolby was first to the party, displaying a prototype TV capable of displaying up to 4,000 nits of brightness.
-For a short time, Dolby Vision was essentially synonymous with HDR, but not every manufacturer wanted to play by Dolby’s rules, and many started working on their own alternatives.
-Companies quickly realized that this could lead to madness, and many popular manufacturers, including LG, Samsung, Sharp, Sony, and Vizio eventually agreed on an open standard, HDR10.
+For a short time, Dolby Vision was essentially synonymous with HDR, but not every manufacturer wanted to play by Dolby’s rules (or pay its fees), and many started working on their own alternatives.
+Companies quickly realized that this could lead to madness, and many popular manufacturers, including LG, Samsung, Sharp, Sony, and Vizio eventually agreed on an open standard called HDR10.

-In April, the UHD Alliance — an inter-industry group made up of companies like Samsung, LG, Sony, Panasonic, Dolby, and many others — announced the Ultra HD Premium certification for UHD Blu-ray players.
+In April of 2016, the UHD Alliance — an industry group made up of companies like Samsung, LG, Sony, Panasonic, Dolby, and many others — announced the Ultra HD Premium certification for UHD Blu-ray players.
 This benchmark sets some baseline goals for HDR, like the ability to display up to 1,000 nits of brightness and feature a minimum of 10-bit color depth.
-Both HDR10 and Dolby Vision meet the standards set by the certification, but how they go about it varies greatly between the two.
+Both HDR10 and Dolby Vision meet the standards set by the certification, but how the two go about it varies greatly.

-While Dolby Vision may have been first, it isn’t currently the most popular format.
-Instead, the current most popular format is HDR10, an open standard backed by companies including Samsung, LG, Panasonic, and Hisense, who also happens to own the rights to the Sharp brand name for TVs in the U.S. It isn’t as technologically advanced as Dolby Vision’s theoretical specs, but then again, neither are the Dolby Vision-enabled TVs you can go out and buy right now.
+While Dolby Vision may have been first, it isn’t currently the most popular format (though it is on the rise).
+Instead, the most popular format is HDR10, which is supported by a wide swath of TV makers.
+The format isn’t as technologically advanced as Dolby Vision’s theoretical specs, but then again, neither are most Dolby Vision-enabled TVs you can go out and buy right now.

-The HDR10 standard currently uses 10-bit color, while Dolby Vision uses 12-bit color depth.
-Both of these offer millions of colors per pixel, and the difference will difficult to spot depending on how a given movie or TV show is mastered.
-Since one of the goals of HDR is to offer greater color volume, a higher color depth is desirable, at least in theory, but even 10-bit color depth is a major step up from the 8-bit color depth used in standard dynamic range TVs.
+The HDR10 standard currently uses 10-bit color depth, while Dolby Vision uses 12-bit.
+Both of these offer millions of colors per pixel, and the difference will be difficult to spot depending on how a given movie or TV show is mastered.
+Since one of the goals of HDR is to offer greater color volume, a higher color depth is desirable, at least in theory, but even 10-bit color depth is a major step up from the 8-bit color depth used in standard dynamic range (SDR) TVs.

 Both of the two major HDR formats in use today use metadata which rides along the video signal down an HDMI cable, and allows the source video to tell TVs how to display colors.
 HDR10 uses a fairly simple approach, sending metadata once at the start of a video.
-This is enough to essentially tell the TV “this video is encoded using HDR, and you should treat it that way,” but as we’ll see later, Dolby Vision takes a different and more complex approach with how it uses metadata.
+This is enough to essentially tell the TV “this video is encoded using HDR, and you should treat it that way,” but as we’ll show later, Dolby Vision takes a different and more thorough approach.

 While HDR10 plays it more safe than Dolby Vision when it comes to technology, it is also more feasible for TV manufacturers to implement right now, rather than in the future, so it has become the more popular of the two formats.
-This is also helped by the fact that HDR10 is an open standard — TV manufacturers can implement it freely.
+In addition, HDR10 is an open standard — TV manufacturers can implement it free of charge.
 It is also recommended by the UHD Alliance, which generally prefers open standards to proprietary formats like Dolby Vision.

-Dolby Vision’s proprietary nature means that manufacturers need to pay Dolby in order to use the technology in their TVs and UHD Blu-ray players, the latter of which has yet to be done.
+Dolby Vision’s proprietary nature means that manufacturers need to pay Dolby in order to use the technology in their TVs and UHD Blu-ray players.
 Even TVs that originally shipped with only Dolby Vision should be able to add HDR10 support via a firmware update.

-HDR10 might currently be in more TVs, but that might not necessarily always be the case down the road.
-In terms of sheer technological might, Dolby Vision has a clear advantage, even with TVs available today.
-Looking toward the future, the gap between Dolby Vision and HDR10 becomes even more apparent.
+HDR10 might currently be in more TVs, but that might not always be the case down the road.
+In terms of sheer technological might, Dolby Vision has a clear advantage, even with today’s TVs.
+Looking toward the future, the gap between Dolby Vision and HDR10 could become even more apparent.

-As mentioned earlier, Dolby Vision offers 12-bit color depth, as opposed to the 10-bit color depth offered by HDR10.
-It also offers higher theoretical brightness.
-HDR10 currently maxes out at 1,000 nits, while Dolby Vision can currently handle 4,000 nits, with Dolby saying that future upgrades to its tech could allow it to handle up to 10,000 nits of maximum brightness.
-Current displays can’t display anywhere near that, but that won’t always be the case.
+As mentioned above, Dolby Vision supports 12-bit color depth, as opposed to the 10-bit color depth supported by HDR10.
+It also features higher theoretical brightness.
+HDR10 currently maxes out at 1,000 nits, while Dolby Vision can handle 4,000 nits, with Dolby saying that future upgrades to its tech could allow for up to 10,000 nits of peak brightness.
+Current TV panels can’t display anywhere near that, but that could change.

 Color depth isn’t the only area where Dolby Vision has a theoretical advantage over HDR10.
-As mentioned above, HDR10 only transmits metadata once,when a video starts playing.
-Dolby Vision, on the other hand, uses dynamic metadata, which can vary per scene or even on a per-frame basis.
-Again, the advantages here are mainly theoretical right now, but as content providers become more adept at mastering for HDR, dynamic metadata could prove to be a major advantage.
+While HDR10 only transmits static metadata (when a video starts playing), Dolby Vision uses dynamic metadata, which can vary by scene or even on a per-frame basis.
+Again, the advantages here are mainly theoretical right now, but as content providers become more adept at mastering cinema and TV for HDR, dynamic metadata could prove to be a major advantage.

-The Dolby Vision spec also allows the screen displaying a video to know about the screen used to master the scene, and can automatically account for the differences between the two displays.
-This leads to an image that is automatically adapted to fit the best it can to your individual display, rather than relying on assumptions made by the mastering engineer.
+The Dolby Vision spec also allows the screen displaying a video to source data about the screen used to master the scene, and can automatically account for the differences between the two displays.
+This leads to an image that is automatically adapted to best fit your individual display, rather than relying on choices made by the mastering engineer.